abrahamchandy95/MockTxns/README.md

 ## Overview

-PhantomLedger generates a complete bank-internal view of a synthetic population over a configurable time window (default 365 days, 70,000 people).
+PhantomLedger generates a complete bank-internal view of a synthetic population over a configurable time window.

 Each person is assigned:
 - a persona archetype (student, retired, salaried, freelancer, small business, HNW)
 - one or more accounts, possibly including a credit card and a business operating or brokerage account
 - PII (phone, email, deterministic address)